O3Swap (O3) Price Hits $1.97 on Top Exchanges

 Buying and Selling O3Swap

-It is usually not presently possible to purchase alternative cryptocurrencies such as O3Swap directly using U.S. dollars.
-Investors seeking to trade O3Swap should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase O3Swap using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as O3Swap directly using U.S. dollars.
+Investors seeking to acquire O3Swap should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase O3Swap using one of the exchanges listed above.

 Receive News & Updates for O3Swap Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for O3Swap and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.